 - It prevents the hand from slipping off the end of the grip

-- It can deliver blunt-force strikes in close quarters
+- It delivers blunt-force strikes in close quarters

 The guard protects the hands and forearms.
 Guards can vary dramatically based on the time period and the sword’s intended use.

-The simplest guard for European swords is the crossguard.
+The simplest guard for European swords is the crossguard (or, more simply, the cross).
 A Crossguard is a metal bar that sits between the grip and the blade, parallel to the direction of the edges.
 The center of the crossguard is called the quillon block, and the extensions themselves are called quillons.